Home (Contact Info)

 Originally from Mobile, AL (ROLL TIDE!), I am the oldest of four (*Sabrina*, Catrina, Regina, and Vince -- 3 belles and a beau) and yes, I do eat grits.
 I attended John S. Shaw high school where I graduated Valedictorian with honors (big smile!).
 My senior year was a bit busier than most, though, because I was married and had a daughter, Sierra, who is really my "mini-me" (except for the blonde hair and blue eyes).
 That was certainly not the route that I had planned to take nor is it one that I would recommend, but boy am I lucky to be this little girl's mom (even though she really isn't that little anymore...).
 Sierra is my book-reader and her siblings are lucky to have her for their big sister as she is quite the little mama.

 Upon graduating in 1998 from high school and earning a full-ride scholarship, I went on to attend the University of South Alabama.
 While working as a full-time physics student, we had daughter #2, Alydah.
 Spunky little thing to say the least!
-There is not a dull day with this little lady and good luck catching her inside in the summer. :)
+There is not a dull day with this little lady and good luck catching her inside in the summer or out of the water at the beach. :)

 I must say that I really enjoyed my time at USA.
 Their physics department is superb, and because there is no graduate department, they were able to put a lot into their undergraduate physics majors.
 I did an undergraduate project with Dr. K. Clark looking into the distribution of cosmic rays with time which gave me the opportunity to learn how to write in a programming language (albeit FORTRAN), and I got hands-on instrumentation experience with photoelectric tubes.